 Moreover, dozens, if not hundreds, of queer teenagers pack their bags for Delhi each year, looking not just for a better education but also a safe space.

-Saying that, obviously not all colleges provide with such safe spaces nor they impart appropriate knowledge to empower the community, yet college is the life changing point for a lot of queer people.
+Saying that obviously not all colleges provide such safe spaces nor do they impart appropriate knowledge to empower the community, yet college is a life changing point for a lot of queer people.

 Still A Long Way To Go

-The lack of queer student body in colleges presents a situation more problematic than the cis-all-hetro majority would like to accept.
+The lack of queer student body in colleges presents a situation more problematic than the cis-all-hetero majority would like to accept.

 There are indeed Women Development Cells, popularly called WDCs, in most colleges, but their interests in queer affairs are… irregular to say the least.
 Although Hansraj’s Gender Equality Cell is one of the few societies that provide an inclusive space to LGBT people.

 Coming out and questioning are immensely difficult phases in lives of queer people and a lack of emotional or personal support can send a sane mind spiraling into clutches of anxiety and depression.

 The lack of visibility of LGBTQIA+ NGOs in colleges and campuses also leads to the isolation of queer individuals in colleges.

 It only becomes natural after all this that hookup apps like Grindr and PlanetRomeo have become the orientation place for many queer individuals.